 Moving Back From Family And Friends

-Moving, divorce, a new sibling, or bullying at school can result in a child to feel left out or scared. present plenty of positive attention and uphold familiar routines to provide comfort. converse with your child’s teacher if you believe she is having trouble with friends at school.
+Moving, divorce, a new sibling, or bullying at school can result in a child feeling left out or scared. present plenty of positive attention and uphold familiar routines to provide comfort, converse with your child's teacher if you believe she is having trouble with friends at school.

-When a child engages in behaviors not suitable for their age.
-Examples of regressive behavior in older children may comprise thumb-sucking, throwing tantrums, engaging in baby-talk, or the inability to sleep devoid of a nightlight.
+When a child engages in behaviours not suitable for their age.
+Examples of regressive behaviour in older children may comprise thumb-sucking, throwing tantrums, engaging in baby-talk, or the inability to sleep devoid of a nightlight.

 Too much stress, however, can cause unnecessary hardship and challenge.
 Adults can from time to time be unaware when their children or teens are having overwhelming feelings of stress.
-Tuning into touching or behavioral cues is significant in identifying potential problems and working with your young person to provide leadership and support to successfully work throughout hard times.
+Tuning into touching or behavioural cues is significant in identifying potential problems and working with your young person to provide leadership and support to successfully work through hard times.